-ENGL 358 is an approved Culture and Creative Expression course for Cap Core requirements.
-For the focus of the course each term, see the "Courses" page on the English Department website.
+ENGL 400 is an approved Culture and Creative Expression course for Cap Core requirements.
+For the focus of the course each term, see the "Courses" page on the Department of English website.

 REQUIRED TEXTS AND/OR RESOURCES

 A selection of fiction, poetry, drama, and/or other primary works, along with critical and scholarly readings.
 The course may make use of a published anthology or coursepack.
 Specific texts will vary depending on the instructor and term.